h0mbre/Lucid/README.md

 The current codebase is more current than the latest blogpost.

+## Current Status
+BROKEN (Musl and Bochs patches are out of date, will be rectified soon 7/15/2024)

 # Workflow Overview
 ### Step 1:
  Develop your environment, probably using something like QEMU system in order to do quick development cycles.
 For instance, if fuzzing a Linux kernel subsystem, you may develop a harness which sends user controlled input to a kernel API.
 Once you've confirmed your harness works in something like QEMU, you can create an `.iso` out of the kernel image (`bzImage`) which Bochs can then run.